co-demos/crudity-boilerplate/README.md

 - query a list of DSR of a DSI
 - use pagination arguments when querying data
 - data / schema agnostic
+- data indexing in Elastic Search
+- data versionning in MongoDB

 ### stack